Skip to main contentSkip to navigation

 What You Actually Pay: Line by Line

 Rossmann Group publishes fixed pricing tiers based on the fault, not the perceived value of your data.
 A simple data copy from a functional drive costs $100.
 File system corruption recovery starts at $250.
-Firmware repair using PC-3000 runs $600 to $900.
-Head swap cases, where the read/write heads are physically replaced inside a clean bench, cost $1,200 to $1,500.
+Firmware repair using PC-3000 runs $600–$900.
+Head swap cases, where the read/write heads are physically replaced inside a clean bench, cost $1,200–$1,500.
 The most complex cases involving platter surface damage top out at $2,000.

 DriveSavers typically quotes $2,500 to $4,000 for the same categories of work, with some cases exceeding $7,000.
 The equipment is identical: both labs use PC-3000 from ACE Lab and DeepSpar imaging tools.
 The difference is overhead.

 DriveSavers pays for national advertising, referral commissions to thousands of IT partners, and a sales team that calls you back within minutes.
-Those costs get passed to every customer.
+Those costs get passed to every customer as inflated quotes.
 We skip the marketing infrastructure and charge for the recovery itself.
 For a side-by-side comparison across every failure type, see our data recovery cost guide.

 Our Published HDD Pricing Tiers